glebkhamin/Analysis-of-protests-and-social-indicators/README.md

-# UCL-Protests-social-indicators-analysis
+# Protests and Social Indicators: What can social indicators tell us about the type and frequency of protests in some countries?
+QM2 Group 1 Project

+Analysis: Python code to filter data and make visualisations

-Project on protests and social indicators - UCL Quantitative Methods 2
+Data: Datasets used for protests and social indicators

+Website: Content to upload on website